Download a course guide

 - MPH511 Media Impact on Public Health and MPH515 Politics and Power in Public Health have been removed from the Optional Units for Master of Public Health stream of the Master of Public Health.

-- MPH511 Media Impact on Public Health had been removed from Optional Units for Health Policy and Management, and Optional Units for Health Promotions streams of the Master of Public Health and Optional Units stream of the Graduate Diploma in Public Health.
+- MPH511 Media Impact on Public Health had been removed from Optional Units for Health Policy and Management, Optional Units for Health Promotions, and Optional Units for Applied Epidemiology and Biostatistics streams of the Master of Public Health and Optional Units stream of the Graduate Diploma in Public Health.

 The following new units have been added: